mbarcia/CSV-Payments-PoC/docs/guide/creating-steps.md

 # Creating Pipeline Steps

-This guide explains how to create your own pipeline steps using the Pipeline Framework.
+This guide explains how to create your own pipeline steps using The Pipeline Framework.

 ## Step 1: Create Your Service Class